BMorrell92/BMorrell_Milestone_Project4/README.md

 - As a store owner, I want to have a secure and reliable payment gateway integration to process customer transactions and ensure smooth and secure online payments.
 - As a store owner, I want to have an admin dashboard or backend system to manage orders, view customer details, and process shipments efficiently.
 - As a store owner, I want to generate reports on sales, inventory levels, and customer analytics to gain insights into the business performance and make informed decisions.
-- As a store owner, I want to implement effective marketing strategies, such as promotional campaigns, discounts, and customer loyalty programs, to attract new customers and retain existing ones.
-- As a store owner, I want to ensure the website is optimized for search engines (SEO) to improve its visibility and attract organic traffic.
 - As a store owner, I want to provide excellent customer support by promptly addressing customer inquiries, resolving issues, and maintaining a positive reputation for the store.
-- As a store owner, I want to regularly update the website content, including product descriptions, images, and blog posts, to keep the online store fresh and engaging for customers.
 - As a store owner, I want to monitor website performance, including page load times and uptime, to ensure a fast and reliable shopping experience for customers.

 ## Website Structure and Features